wk275/qbtools-V3/README.md

                 }
         ````

-    - Modify HA intities before creation:
+  - Modify HA entities before creation:
-      You can modified almost every HA entity property before it is send to the HA MQTT discovery topic homeassistant.
+    You can modify almost every HA entity property before it is send to the HA MQTT discovery topic homeassistant.
     This is also done via the HAparms.js file in section ha.regexPost.
 You'll find an example file in the HA_parms directory after starting the qbtools container.
     Just rename is to HAparms.js and modify its contents.
 When saved, the parameters will be picked up by qbtools and the correspondening HA entities will be modified after a short period.
      <br/>For details see definitions below.
      ````
        "ha": {
           "regexPost": [